quicwg/base-drafts/draft-ietf-quic-transport.md

 A client that does not understand a transport parameter can discard it and attempt 0-RTT on subsequent connections.
 However, if the client adds support for a discarded transport parameter, it risks violating the constraints that the transport parameter establishes.
-Definitions for new transport parameters can avoid this problem by setting a default of the most conservative value.
+New transport parameters can avoid this problem by setting a default of the most conservative value.

 New transport parameters can be registered according to the rules in
 {{iana-transport-parameters}}.